alphaxaon/EventWrapper/README.md

 A simple class for creating and handling events dynamically in RPG Maker MV.

-## Current Status

-This is a "work-in-progress" repository as I update the class to handle everything specified in the documentation below.
-Be ye patient as all the features come together.

 ## Installation

 Simply drop the file `EventWrapper.js` in your `js/plugins` folder and enable it through MV's Plugins Manager.
 Make sure to load it *before* any custom plugins that will be using the class.
 You can then create events quickly in any of your plugins.